Jord-Gui/Jord-Gui/README.md

 <code><img height="200" src="https://raw.githubusercontent.com/Jord-Gui/Jord-Gui/master/img/github-cover.png"></code>

 I'm an aspiring software developer who wants to make an impact on the world with the things that I do.
-- 🔭 I’m currently finishing up my final semester at university
+- 🔭 I’m currently getting my Cloud Practitioner certification from AWS
 - 🌱 I’m currently learning frontend development using html/css/js

 **Find me around the web 🌎:**